repository-service-tuf/repository-service-tuf-worker/README.rst

     $ make precommit

-This will install the git hook scripts for the first time, it will update to the latest versions of the hooks and run the pre-commit tool.
+This will install the git hook scripts for the first time and run the ``pre-commit`` tool.
 Now ``pre-commit`` will run automatically on ``git commit``.